spcampbell/minecraft-droplet-manager/README.md

 ### Browser Compatibility

-I am not able to test this in very many browsers.
-I can verify it works in Safari 8, Internet Explorer 11, and Chrome 39 (desktop and mobile).
-If you have success or errors in other browsers, please let me know by submitting issues.
+I am not able to test this in all the various browsers out there.
+It does use Javascript and so old browsers may have issues.
+I use the latest versions of Chrome and Safari primarily.
+I have tested it on IE11 and it works, but may also work on other versions.
+If you have problems, try the latest version of your browser and see if that helps.

 ### Setup